DavidHe1127/birds-supply-portal/README.md

 ```

 ### TODOs
+* Use image processor api to crop image on the fly
 * Tidy up myS3 api gateway - remove unused apis
 * Response code mapping
 * Add authentications (login, logout done to do signup)